 After years of coaching both nonprofit and for‐profit leaders, I’ve witnessed what successful individuals do to get the most out of working with a coach.
-Perhaps the most important element to your success is the attitude you bring.
+Perhaps the most important element to your success is the attitude you bring to a coaching session.

 Coaching is an investment in you – either by your board of directors, boss, or yourself.

 It’s primarily up to you to make it work and to achieve results.

 Unlike most other learning and development processes, you are responsible for setting your own learning objectives.
 Here is a list of strategies ‘from the field’ to help you get farther, faster in your coaching sessions.

 Show up and make the coaching session a priority.